nubificus/vaccel-docs/docs/unikernels/unikraft.md

 cd apps/classify
 ```

-Our example has a config which enables vAccel support for Unikraft and a lot of debug messages..
-You can use that config or you can make your own config, but make sure you select vaccelrt under library configuration inside menuconfig.
+Our example has a config which enables vAccel support for Unikraft and a lot of
+debug messages.
+You can use that config or you can make your own config, but
+make sure you select vaccelrt under library configuration inside menuconfig.

 ```
 cp vaccel_config .config && make olddefconfig
 make
 ```

-After building is done, there will be a Unikraft image for KVM under build direcotry.
+After building is done, there will be a Unikraft image for KVM under the build directory.

-### Fire it up
+### Fire it up!

 After that long journey of building let's see what we have done.
 Not yet...